Public access explained

 Examples of work barristers cannot undertake on your behalf

 Barristers cannot issue proceedings or issue any applications.
 They can prepare them for you and you can email them to the court.
-Barristers cannot instruct an expert witness on your behalf although they can advise you on the choice of a suitable expert and they can draft a letter of instruction which you can then send to the expert as a letter from you.
-Barristers cannot take responsibility for the handling of clients’ affairs or to handle clients’ money.
-For more information about public access Barristers visit www.barcouncil.org.uk
+Barristers cannot instruct an expert witness on your behalf although they can advise you on the choice of a suitable expert and they can draft a letter of instruction, which you can then send to the expert as a letter from you.
+Barristers cannot take responsibility for the handling of clients’ affairs or of clients’ money.
+For more information about public access barristers visit www.barcouncil.org.uk

 You will be fully supported and in control of your case at every stage.